 Many companies and business professionals are already familiar with the concept of a data warehouse or data lake.
 The “data mart” technology, as it was originally called, dates all the way back to the 1980s when it was first designed to address the problems of handling enterprise-scale data.
-But over the years, data technologies have been advancing rapidly, so much so that Qrvey’s data engine / warehouse products look nothing like their older siblings.
+But over the years, data technologies have been advancing rapidly, so much so that Qrvey’s multi-tenant data warehouse solution products look nothing like their older siblings.
 In fact, the only thing they share, is data.

 When data warehouses were first implemented and sold to the enterprise, they were mainly trying to reduce costs by reducing redundancy.
 Just about every dataset at your company likely included data that was also stored in another system, the theory went, so by taking the time to gather, clean and integrate data from various legacy systems, it was possible to build a single, efficient repository that eliminated duplicate columns and data, thereby significantly reducing storage costs.

 Everything comes at a cost however, and with data warehouses, that cost came in the form of rigidity and inflexibility.
 Whether your warehouse was built on a dimensional or normalized architecture, it had to meet a rigid set of rules before it could be added to the warehouse.
 That requirement meant that your warehouse could only include structured data, data that required a lot of planning and cleansing along with multiple transformations, joins and other data voodoo to tie it all together.

 In the beginning, data warehouses were simply meant for the offline storage of historical data.
 Over time, warehouses evolved into on-time and eventually real time systems that could also be queried, but they were never designed for today’s modern Internet-connected world.

 Today, the volume and velocity of data needing to be ingested has exploded, the types of data have expanded to include unstructured and semi-structured data, and all of this data must service customers, suppliers and employees with different needs located around the globe.